functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/codata.md

 }
 ```

-This type parameter doesn't correspond to any data we store in `Switch`, so it is a phantom type.
-This is the first part of implementing indexed codata.
-We are now going to add constraints that say we can only call a certain method when this type parameter corresponds to a particular concrete type.
+We are now going to add constraints that say we can only call certain methods when this type parameter corresponds to particular concrete types.
 It is in this way that indexed codata goes beyond what phantom types alone can do: we can inspect, at compile-time, the type of a type parameter and make decisions based on this type.

 Implementing these constraints has two parts.